JMWinding/MoMA/README.md

 [`main_emulate_txrx.m`](/main_emulate_txrx.m) is a cleaner version of `main_emulates_txrx_allloop.m`, which is used to debug the algorithms with a single experiment trace.

 [`main_sim_txrx.m`](/main_sim_txrx.m) is a main file which calls the simulation functions used in the early stage of this project.
-It has nothing to do with the experiment results though.
+It has nothing to do with the experiment results though, but to familiarize new users to the repository.

 For more details about the scripts, please refer to [Processing the data](/documentation/data_process.md).